Router Security IP Addresses Website by

 If your Internet connection uses CG-NAT then the public IP address that your router sees will be in this 100.x.x.x range while a query for your public IP address will return a different IP address.
 Tailscale also uses this range of IP addresses as they explain here: What are these 100.x.y.z addresses?.

 Hand in hand with picking a subnet, is the concept of a subnet mask.
-The mask is what defines your subnet to the router.
+The mask is half of what defines your subnet.
 The bad news is that subnet masks are bit (binary digit) masks and thus confusing for non-techies.
 The good news is that almost every home network uses the same subnet mask, so chances are that you can skip the details.

 The subnet mask for any network where the first three numbers are the same is 255.255.255.0.
 The 255 means that that part of the IP address is part of the subnet, the 0 means that it is not.
 So, 255.255.255.0 means that the first three numbers are being used to define the subnet.
 Thus, 192.168.1.x and 192.168.22.x and 10.11.11.x and 10.88.99.x can all use a subnet mask of 255.255.255.0 because, in each case, the first three numbers are the same and define the subnet.